dyong0/short-url/README.md

 - What if visit history needs to be stored
 - What if a short url is shared with restricted people
 - What if a new feature needs to be tested for certain a user group
+- What if some different urls indicates the same

 ### Security